notification-icon

 If we continue to climb Tsum for two hours, we can reach the Village of Chhokangparo.
 If the weather is in our favor, we can enjoy the views of Himchuli at 7893 meters and Ganesh Himal at 7140m.
 After enjoying such an attractive view, we will cross Chokhangparo.
 We need to be careful of the altitude problem while climbing above Chokhangparo.

-Today’s walk will pass the Lamagaon crossing rope suspension bridge to the Rachen Gompa.
-It is well known as nunnery Gompa also.
-We will visit for a short time, and then we cross the Shiar Khola.
-We continue to walk through the well-managed villages.
-We pass Lar (micro hydro power), Phurbe, and Pangdun village.
+Today’s walk will pass the Lamagaon, crossing a rope suspension bridge to the Rachen Gompa, also known as a nunnery Gompa.
+We will visit for a short time, and then we will cross the Shiar Khola.
+We will continue to walk through the well-managed villages.
+We will pass Lar (micro hydro power), Phurbe, and Pangdun village.

 06